By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Shares

-As more than a million travelers descend each year, and the site nudges ever closer to inclusion on UNESCO’s list of endangered Heritage Sites, more sustainable tourist initiatives have taken hold.
+As more than 1.5 million travelers in total descend on Machu Picchu each year, and the site nudges ever closer to inclusion on UNESCO’s list of endangered Heritage Sites, more sustainable tourist initiatives have taken hold.

-These equally scenic routes offer trails strewn with Inca ruins amidst a flamboyant diversity of ecosystems, unsullied by the selfie stick-wielding crowds.
+Below, we've suggested three equally scenic routes – some to Machu Picchu and some to other ancient sites – that offer trails strewn with Inca ruins amidst a flamboyant diversity of ecosystems, unsullied by massive crowds.

 Besides the alternative routes to Machu Picchu listed here, many operators will customize their standard routes and offer treks that range from basic tents to more "glamping" style options.